Clubs and Organizations

 Tri-M Music Honor Society

 Tri-M stands for Modern, Music, Masters which is a program sponsored by the Music Educators National Conference (MENC), an international music honor society that motivates and recognizes musical achievement.
 Students are invited to join based on their musical achievement, commitment, dedication, and attitude.
 Membership is an honor conferred on a student by the music faculty and current membership for their accomplishments.
 Activities include planning recitals, fundraising, publicity for concerts, etc. Annual membership fee is required.
-Tuesdays after school Room 402.
+Fridays after school Room B102.
+Website

 An ensemble group open to any student with musical experience and an interest in playing a percussion instrument.
 Winter Percussion combines music and marching to create a theatrical presentation with a theme.
 This ensemble requires auditions and starts rehearsing their show in December and performs through April.
 This group has received both State and Regional championship titles and competes nationally.